cgadam/directed-graph-creator/README.md

 ====================

 Interactive tool for creating directed graphs, created using d3.js.
-It also lets you calculate the shortest path between two nodes when all the nodes have an integer label.
+It also lets you calculate the shortest path between two nodes using Dijkstra's algorithm.
+Dijkstra path can be calculated only when all the nodes have a positive integer title.

 ![](assets/thumbnail.png)

-## Operations:
+## Basic Graph Operations:

 * Drag & Scroll to translate / zoom the graph
 * Click on the graph to create a node